 - Audio performance pretty much identical to older model

-Set-up is speedy if you have a) an Amazon account and b) a prior Fire TV streamer as you can transfer your details over.
+Set-up is speedy if you have a) an Amazon account and b) had a prior Fire TV streamer as you can transfer your details over.

-Giri/Haji on Netflix in Dolby Vision appears to have an intentionally soft look but there’s still plenty of detail and clarity in the stream to pick up on.
+Giri/Haji on Netflix in Dolby Vision has an intentionally soft look but there’s still plenty of detail and clarity in the stream to pick up on.
 Season three of Jack Ryan on Prime Video looks spectacular in 4K HDR10, sharp and detailed in a way that brings out the high quality of the production.
 Wednesday in Dolby Vision on Netflix is full of solid and rich looking colours and wide contrasts on a Sony A8 OLED.

-The audio performance of the Fire TV steamers has, I’d say, been better than the competition, and the Fire TV Cube (2022) continues that though it’s not much different from the previous Cube.
+The audio performance of the Fire TV steamers has, I’d say, been better than the competition, and the Fire TV Cube (2022) continues that good run, though it’s not much different from the previous Cube.
 In fact, I’d say they’re on par with each other.

 Watching the first episode of Wednesday in Dolby Atmos, both streamers sound near identical when dealing with the clarity of Jenna Ortega’s deadpan delivery and positioning of effects (if anything the new Fire TV Cube brings out a little more detail in the surrounds).

-Watching Last Christmas on iPlayer, the older model was louder.
+Watching Last Christmas on iPlayer, the older model was actually louder.
 The opening scene in a bar featured raised voices (male voices had a bassier inflection) and I could pick out the background noise in the scene better.
 I could hear a similar difference in ‘loudness’ watching Gangs of New York on All4 but with Atmos tracks both Cubes were pretty much identical.

 Musically the Cubes are similar too.
 Plays of the Harlem Shuffle, Lupe Fiasco’s Gold Watch and Rey’s Theme from The Force Awakens in Amazon Music all resulted in a like-for-like sound.
 Disappointingly there’s no bump in Hi-res audio support.
 It still tops out at 16-bit/192kHz, so UHD tracks in Amazon Music are downscaled.